 Here we present a list of the most popular app development databases for 2022.
 So, let’s begin:

-6 Most Popular App Development Databases Used in 2022
+6 Most Popular App Development Databases Used

-PostgreSQL is an SQL-based open-source relational database system with advanced level and enterprise-class features.
+PostgreSQL is an SQL-based open-source relational database system with advanced-level and enterprise-class features.
 In addition to supporting SQL for Relational queries, it also supports JSON for non-relational queries.

 PostgreSQL is one of the most highly stable database systems with a history of 20 years of support from the open-source community.
 Primarily, PostgreSQL is used for web development along with mobile application development.